-- Under process of natural justice, the student has the right to appeal the decision of the Academic Integrity Committee. - An appeal must be in writing to the Director of Education VET, stating the reasons for the appeal and be lodged within five working days of receiving the outcome of the Committee's decision - The Director of Education VET will convene an Academic Appeals committee comprising: - o the CEO or nominee - The Director of Education - VET - o the student representative from the Board of Studies - The Appeals Committee, on receiving the written appeal, will give the student the opportunity to attend a meeting with the Board and make an oral presentation in support of the written appeal.
-The outcome of the appeal will be conveyed to the student, by email and in writing I, within five days of the date of deliberation on the appeal. - The student may be accompanied by a support person/advocate who is not a legal practitioner.
+- Under process of natural justice, the student has the right to appeal the decision of the Academic Integrity Committee. - An appeal must be in writing to the Director Education, stating the reasons for the appeal and be lodged within five working days of receiving the outcome of the Committee's decision. - The Director Education will convene an Academic Appeals committee comprising: - o CEO or nominee - Director Education - Manager VET - the student representative from the Education Governance Committee - The Academic Appeals Committee, on receiving the written appeal, will give the student the opportunity to attend a meeting with the Committee and make an oral presentation in support of the written appeal.
+The outcome of the appeal will be conveyed to the student, by email and in writing, within five days of the date of deliberation on the appeal. - The student may be accompanied by a support person/advocate who is not a legal practitioner.